srobo/discord-bot/README.md

 # Discord server set-up instructions

-- ensure the `everyone` role cannot see any channels by default.
+- ensure the `@everyone` role cannot see any channels by default.
-- Create a role named `verified` which can see the base channels (i.e. #general)
+- Create a role named `Verified` which can see the base channels (i.e. #general)
-- Create a role named `unverified-volunteer` which can see the volunteer onboarding channel.
+- Create a role named `Unverified Volunteer` which can see the volunteer onboarding channel.
+- Create a role named `Blueshirt`.
 - Create a new channel category called 'welcome', block all users from reading this category in its permissions.
 - Create another channel, visible only to the admins, named '#role-passwords', enter in it 1 message per role in the form `role : password`.
-Special case: for the `unverified-volunteer` role, please use the role name `team-SRZ`.
+Special case: for the `Unverified Volunteer` role, please use the role name `Team SRZ`.
-- Create each role named `team-{role}`.
+- Create each role named `Team {role}`.

-And voila, any new users should automatically get their role assigned once they enter the correct password.
+And voilà, any new users should automatically get their role assigned once they enter the correct password.

 ## Install instructions

 1. Set up discord to the correct settings (see above)
 2. Register a discord bot.
-3. Add an .env file with `DISCORD_TOKEN=<bot-token>`
+3. Copy `.env` and fill it out with the application token and guild ID.
+In order to get the guild ID, you will need to enable developer mode in Discord's settings.
+Once enabled, right click the guild (server) in the sidebar and click `Copy Server ID`.
 4. `pip install -r requirements.txt`
-5. `python main.py`
+5. `python src/main.py`
+6. In the server settings, ensure the `/join` command cannot be used by the `Verified` role